 In the final process, the ink is put in a pot and some extra ingredients are added in to it.
 These include waxes which create rub resistance and dryers that enable the ink to turn in to a solid film when used during printing.
 The ink is then canned by a three-roller mill that takes out air and creates more gloss.

-The final product is a glossy ink that has rub resistance, set speed and is sticky enough for printing.
+The final product is a glossy ink that has rub resistance, set speed and is sticky enough for printing and ink cartridges.